FerEspinosa/ABC9/README.md

 - Build UI testing with Espresso

 // Future features:

 - The user should be able to create an account on a local DB. (playername, level, records)
-- The top 10 all players highscore should be kept and shown.
-- User should be able to create its own "card" (set of: word, syllables, level, image).

 - There should be 2 game modes: The existing one as a Marathon.
-  The second game mode should separate all the words from a single level into different playable levels/lessons (as in duolingo for example)
+  The second game mode should separate all the words from the single level into different playable levels/lessons (think of the way duolingo shows its lessons)
+  Words will be grouped together in different units.
+For example, the first unit could contain the words MAMA and PAPA.
+And the level could consist in solving those two words like 5 or 6 times.
+Then, the next level will contain words with the same syllables as the previous level/s, plus another syllable.
+For example the word MAPA (that contains the same syllables from level 1), and the word CAMA (with the new syllable "CA"), and so forth.
+This will make the game sessions smaller, so that the kids don't get bored.
+And also, it would let them see their progress as they advance from one level to another.

+- User should be able to create their own "cards" (set of: word, correct syllables, level, image), that would be added to new levels.

 // Firebase:
 - The user should be able to create an account with Firebase.